 an arc of stories beginning after the events of A Kingdom By the Sea.
 In this universe, neither The Hollow Men nor the season 2-ending-trilogy of episodes occurred.
 Vincent did not have the dark breakdown in the deep cavern; Catherine did not come to his rescue … there.
 Instead, Catherine’s “I wished it were you” – her admission after having kissed Elliot Burch – is most definitely granted, and their lives go forth together.

 These stories introduce original characters beyond those familiar from the episodes and a community outside the perimeter of canon, one based both in the northern tunnels beneath the Bronx and up-top in the neighborhood of Woodlawn.
 So you don’t get lost, they’re best read in order.
-(The mid-arc, work-in-slow-progress Iron Behind the Velvet, is a very long but yet unfinished novel – two of three volumes will be posted soon – but may be skipped if you’d rather wait ’til it’s done to start it.)
+(The mid-arc, work-in-slow-progress Iron Behind the Velvet, is a very long but unfinished novel.
+Skip on to the following stories if you want – they don’t super-depend on Iron/Velvet.)
 And though the character studies, episode expansions, and illustrated tales are stand-alones, they do – or can – exist within the same universe.

 Character Studies …

 Several of these were originally published at Winterfest as part of The Hearthside Stories; a few more were submissions to group projects hosted on the fan site Everything … While they are stand-alone tales, not dependent on the reader having read the Beyond the Stained Glass series, nevertheless, they all occur within my particular continuing classic universe.
 They run the gamut from a Vincent’s-childhood story to an Isaac what-if-he-knew.